Blog/Hexarelin Dosage Guide: Protocols

 Source: PubMed 10352397 (head-to-head comparison in humans)

-Choosing between them: - Want maximum GH output for a short period?
-Hexarelin. - Want sustained GH elevation for months without cycling?
-Ipamorelin. - Want balanced potency with moderate side effects?
-GHRP-2. - Want GH plus appetite stimulation (bulking)?
-GHRP-6. - Want oral convenience without injections?
+Choosing the right GHRP for your goal: - You want maximum GH output for a short period.
+Hexarelin. - You want sustained GH elevation for months without cycling.
+Ipamorelin. - You want balanced potency with moderate side effects.
+GHRP-2. - You want GH plus appetite stimulation for bulking.
+GHRP-6. - You want oral convenience without injections.
 MK-677.

 For overall dosage reference across all these peptides, see our peptide dosage chart.